Los Angeles MISS Foundation

 Our vision is that our programs will serve to support and extend civic love and compassion to individuals, families, and communities when a child has died, and through education and research, help to reduce the number of child deaths.
 No family should have to endure the pain of a child's death alone: The MISS Foundation is committed to building supportive and mindful communities in memory of the children who lived, who died, and who continue- even in death- to matter.

-Currently, we offer a monthly support group in West LA, an annual memorial event, resources for families, training opportunities for professionals, and regular availability of our facilitators in between our monthly meetings.
+Currently, we offer a monthly support group over Zoom (with a plan to re-start in-person meetings in West LA soon), an annual memorial event in December, a gathering in the Spring, resources for families, training opportunities for professionals, and regular availability of our facilitators in between our monthly meetings.